HeshamMoawad/JumiaPay/README.md

 ## Pages

-* DashBoard --> To Scrape Handles From Telegram Group
+* DashBoard --> To Start Task and Export Result
 * Setting --> To Manage SendRequest and Expot Options

 # Features